-In addition, the Group is committed to monetising the existing inventories to further enhance the financial position of the Group.
+In addition, the Group is committed to leveraging and monetising the existing inventories to further enhance the financial position of the Group.

-On top of that, the land banks in hand stand at 269.7 acres would enable the Group to deliver sustainable long-term growth for all stakeholders.
+On top of that, the existing land bank on hand would enable the Group to deliver sustainable long-term growth for all stakeholders.

-Concurrently, the Group will intensify its marketing strategies of utilising digital marketing and virtual technologies and participating in various digital events to increase the visibility and awareness of its projects, hence generating new leads, and boosting sales.
-In addition, we strive to work closely with the end-financiers and potential homebuyers to address and overcome the issues pertaining to stringent financing and loan rejection.
+Concurrently, the Group will continue to drive sales momentum and intensify its marketing strategies of utilising digital marketing and virtual technologies and participating in various digital events to increase the visibility and awareness of its projects, hence generating new leads, and boosting sales.
+In addition, we strive to work closely with the end financiers and potential home buyers to address and overcome the issues of stringent financing and loan rejection.

-Moving ahead, the Group's priority is to actively keep an eye on its liquidity and cash flow whilst adopting prudent risk management and rigorous cost-optimisation measures to ensure business sustainability and pave its way in reaping the benefits from a recovering market in the near to medium term.
+Moving ahead, the Group's priority is to actively keep an eye on its liquidity and cash flow whilst adopting prudent risk management and rigorous cost-optimisation measures to ensure business sustainability.

-The Group will continue to leverage its strategic objectives, enhance its business processes and corporate governance while focusing on building quality and value engineering.
+The Group will continue to leverage its strategic objectives and enhance its business processes and corporate governance while focusing on building quality and value engineering.
 These objectives include investing in land banking opportunities for creating long-term value for our stakeholders.